tidyverse/googlesheets4/README.md

 the Sheets API.
 In hindsight, the original googlesheets should have been googlesheets**3**.*

-The best source of information is alway the package website:
+The best source of information is always the package website:
 <https://googlesheets4.tidyverse.org>

 ## Installation